 Do you want to be well equipped for the next time you hit the hiking trails?
 Are you tired of that shapeless bag that gives you back pain and slips off your shoulders?
 Are you overwhelmed by the range of models, sizes and styles of bags available?
-Don’t worry, we’ll explain how to choose the backpack that best suits your needs.
+Don’t worry, we’ll explain how to choose your hiking backpack that best suits your needs.

-What kind of adventure?
+What kind of adventure are you planning?

 You may need a large bag with multiple pockets and adjustment modes for a long adventure, while a so-called “walking” bag which is smaller and less technical may be better suited to a shorter hike.

 The effort that you put into the hike and the climate in which you intend to walk can also affect your decision when choosing the type of bag that will be best suited for the trip.
 Today, most bags have breathable fabric on the back and straps.
 There are also hyper-ventilated models specifically designed for situations where the body works hard or the heat is particularly intense.Expedition backpacks Hiking backpacks Day backpacks

 What do you want to carry in your hiking backpack?
 While certain bags are designed to hold a water reservoir with a tube that will save you from having to stop to quench your thirst, others are designed to hold a regular water bottle.
 How do you plan on staying hydrated?Hydration packs

 Similarly, ask yourself if you plan on carrying a tent, mattress and sleeping bag on your back.
 If this is the case, choose a bag that has practical straps on the sides and bottom so you can securely attach your camping kit and free up space inside the bag for the rest of your equipment.